 Shirley is the oldest elephant at The Elephant Sanctuary and the third oldest Asian elephant in North America.
 We have learned so much about elephants aging in captivity through caring for Shirley, and we will continue to apply this knowledge to help care for Shirley and all current and future residents as they age.

-BECOME A MEMBER AND CONTRIBUTE TO SHIRLEY'S CARE
+ADOPT SHIRLEY AND CONTRIBUTE TO HER CARE